Micro Four Thirds system: Lens mount

 The MFT system design specifies a bayonet type lens mount with a flange focal distance of 19.25 mm.
 By avoiding internal mirrors, the MFT standard allows a much thinner camera body.

-Viewfinders for a mirrorless camera
+Viewfinding

-Viewing is achieved on all models by live view electronic displays with LCD screens.
+Viewing is achieved on all models by live view on electronic displays with LCD screens.
 In addition, some models feature a built-in electronic viewfinder (EVF), while others may offer optional detachable electronic viewfinders.

-An independent optical viewfinder typically matched to a particular non-zoom prime lens is sometimes an option.
+An independent optical viewfinder typically matched to a particular non-zoom prime lens is also an option.

 Backward compatibility

 The throat diameter is about 38 mm, 6 mm less than that of the Four Thirds system.
 Electrically, MFT uses an 11-contact connector between lens and camera, adding to the nine contacts in the Four Thirds system design specification.
 Olympus claims full backward compatibility for many of its existing Four Thirds lenses on MFT bodies, using a purpose built adapter with both mechanical and electrical interfaces.